duykhoa/SaigonTraveler/README.md

   - You may become a victim of pickpocket, so don't
     + Watchout for valueable assets (phone, ipad, wallet) when going in the crowd
     + Don't pick your phone or walk alone in the street, especially at night.

+  Please make sure this don't happen to you.

 # Human
   - Check it out [Human of Saigon](https://www.facebook.com/humansofsaigonn) to know more about human, lifestyle of Saigon.